Frequently Asked Questions

 FAQ

 Gel nails don't dry, they cure.
-But no, you need a UV light to cure gel nails.
+But no, you need UV light to cure gel nails.
 If you aren't using a UV light then they are not gel.
+A UV light can be either compact fluorescent or LED.

 Sometimes in the media you will see reports about gel nails, UV lamps and cancer.
 Most of the articles are based off a few observations or general knowledge about UV light.
 The truth is, we don't know.
 The observations that have been made are not well documented and don't come to any conclusions.
 As far as we are aware, there has never been a case of cancer that can be linked directly to the use of gel nails or gel nail UV lamps.